How to Redirect 404 Error Page to Homepage or Custom Page in WordPress?

 How to Redirect 404 Error Pages to a Custom Page with the Nexter Extension Pro?

-To redirect all the 404 error pages to a custom page with the Nexter Extension pro plugin, from the WordPress Dashboard, go to Nexter > Extensions > Utilities.
+To redirect all 404 error pages to a custom page with the Nexter Extension Pro plugin, from the WordPress Dashboard, go to Nexter > Extensions > Utilities.

 Then go to the Redirect 404 section, enable the toggle, and click on the gear icon (⚙).

-Now, all the 404 error pages will be redirected to your set custom link.
+All 404 error pages will now redirect to your set custom URL.

 About the Author